 The Dinosaur Discovery Site in St George is a small museum built over the actual discovery site of hundreds of dinosaur footprints.
-The museum also displays fossils, dinosaurs bones, and replicas of Jurassic animals.
+The museum also displays fossils, dinosaurs’ bones, and replicas of Jurassic animals.
 For kids, there is a playroom where they can dig for fossils in the sand.
-There is also a short movie to watch the museum a gift shop.
+There is also a short movie to watch at the museum a gift shop.
 Nearby Rosenbruch World Wildlife Museum features 300 dioramas with animals from around the world.
 On a day trip, you will have plenty of time to see both attractions.

 Moab Utah is located a few miles south of Arches National Park and makes a great base while exploring the region.
-One must-do activity while visiting Moab is to take a ride of a lifetime down the Colorado River on a Jet Boat You will get wet but its all part of the fun.
+One must-do activity while visiting Moab is to take a ride of a lifetime down the Colorado River on a Jet Boat.
+You will get wet, but it’s all part of the fun.

 For a more relaxed experience, there are also scenic jet boat tours.
-4×4 tours and razor tours can also available.
+4×4 tours and razor tours can also be available.
 In the town of Moab, there is a selection of restaurants, souvenirs shops, and motels.
 Canyonlands NP is 30 miles southeast.
 Moab Jett Website.